Super Bowl Experience brings NFL fever to Los Angeles

 The Rams start with an advantage for playing in their stadium and at the Super Bowl Experience many fans of the Los Angeles team were seen with the colors of their team and the names of figures such as Cooper Kupp or Matthew Stafford.

 Dressed from top to bottom in the blue and yellow of the Rams, Alan explained to Efe why he decided to spend Sunday at the Super Bowl Experience with his wife and children.
-“It’s so much fun,” he said.
+“It’s a lot of fun,” he said.

 “We are having a great time, the children are laughing… And we are also supporting the team that we love,” he added.